section-engineering-education/engineering-education/articles/agora-cloud-recording/index.md

 ![Enable Cloud Recording](enable_cr.png)

-It will display the maximum number of channels that you can record at the same time.
+It'll display the maximum number of channels that you can record at the same time.
 The default value is 50 channels.
 If you want more, you need to contact the Sales team of Agora (sales@agora.io).

 ![Max Concurrent Channels](max_concurrent_channels.png)

-Once you hit Apply, you will see the statistics page of the cloud recording.
+Once you hit Apply, you'll see the statistics page of the cloud recording.

 ![Cloud Recording Enabled](cr_enabled.png)